vplesko/OrbLang/docs/pages/move_semantics.md

 ---
 # {{ page.title }}

-Any value that has a drop function, or any of its descendant elements has a drop function, is considered to be an owning value.
-There are special restrictions regarding them.
+Any value that has a drop function, or any of its descended elements has a drop function, is considered to be an owning value.

+Owning values may not be copied.
 The intent is to not allow multuple values to own the same resource.
-Because of this, owning values may not be copied.

 ```
 fnc main () () {
-    sym ctrl0:Control ctrl1:Control;
+    sym (ctrl0 "resource 0")

-    # assign to ctrl0
+        (ctrl1 "resource 1");

     = ctrl1 ctrl0; # error!
 };
 ```
 {: .code-error}

 This does not apply to non-ref values.
-They are about to be dropped anyway, instead of which their values may be copied off elsewhere.
+They are about to be dropped anyway, so their values may be copied off elsewhere, instead of dropping them.

 ```
 fnc makeCtrl (str:String) Control {